pglass/learning-ruby/README.md

 y[0] = "j"   # <-- ERROR - "undefined method `[]=' for :hello:Symbol (NoMethodError)"
 ```

-You can get the symbol from a name using `intern`.
+You can get the symbol from a string using `intern`.

 ```
 x = "hello"